IBM/php-s2i-openshift/README.md

 ## 4. Update the gateway timeout settings

-> NOTE: This step is only necessary if you have set up the [Summit Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).
+> NOTE: This step is only necessary if you have set up the [Example Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).

 The default OpenShift timeout for the gateway is 30 seconds.
 This is too short for long running REST API calls.
 To increase the timeout time, do the following: